- February 5, 2021

 What is ICD-10?
 WHO created ‘International Statistical Classification of Diseases and Related Health Problems’ (ICD), a medical classification list of codes to help develop a universal code for doctors and insurance companies worldwide.

-It contains codes for diseases and causes of injuries and deaths.
-The universal codes help doctors, and insurance companies keep a record of patients.
+This list, particularly, contains codes for diseases and causes of injuries and deaths.
+Additionally, these universal codes help doctors, and insurance companies keep a record of patients.

 HISTORY OF ICD

 WHO developed ICD from the first Medical Coding System in 1940.
 It was called ‘Bertillon Classification of Causes of Death.’
-It expanded the system and added statistics on death and injuries.
-The system helps identify problems within a country—for example, poverty and education.
+Surely, it expanded the system and added statistics on death and injuries.
+The system helps identify problems within a country.
+For example, poverty, and education.

 This classification system has proven to be the best.
-Many countries worldwide have adopted it WHO publishes the base version of the revision of ICD.
-The countries adopting it make changes according to their preference.
+In fact, many countries worldwide have adopted it.
+To begin with, WHO publishes the base version of the revision of ICD.
+The countries adopting it make changes accordingly.

 WHO started working on ICD-10 in 1983.
 It is the tenth revision of ICD and the updated version of ICD-9.
 WHO endorsed it in 1990 at the 43rd World Health Assembly.
 Member states implemented it four years later.